Tomorrowdawn/WitLog/README.md

 ```

 But if you want to extract content associating to duplicate names, the default indexing would only return the first match.
 This is not recommended.

+### Timing

+Now `witlog.timing`(shorthand as `wt`) provides two approaches to measure time and organize them:

+1. Use decorator `@wt.timethis(name)` on definition of functions.
+We recommend writing it as the outermost decorator.
+2. Use contextmanger `@wt.timing(name)`.

+All records will be aggregated into a list `records`.
+You can access it by `wt.get_records()`.
+This function would return a list of `(name, duration)`, sorted by end timing.

+The advantages of the timing module compared to cprofiler are:

+1. It can easily attach hook functions.
+See `wt.set_config(config)`.
+2. It takes CUDA synchronization into account(requires installation of full version).
+3. It allows assigning different names to the same function call, thus distinguishing between them.

+This last point is particularly useful when analyzing frequently called low-level modules, as these modules usually can't be made faster and can only be optimized in terms of access patterns.
+Distinguishing names helps you discover different access patterns.

 ### FAQ